jeffreykegler/old_kollos/notes/misc/constant_space.md

 in fact one of the left split rules must be nulling.
 But no right split rule can be nulling.
 Informally, a right split rule must represent "something".

-For a small grammar, it is not hard to write the above rules by hand.
-For large grammars, there is nothing to prevent the rewrite from being automated.

 ## Nulling symbols